 Many home gardeners enjoy growing peppers.
-Whether it be bell peppers, other sweet peppers or chili peppers, growing your own pepper plants can not only be enjoyable but cost effective as well.
-But when pepper plant leaves turn yellow, this can leave gardeners scratching their heads.
+Whether you grow bell peppers, other sweet peppers or chili peppers, growing your own pepper plants can be not only enjoyable but cost effective as well.
+But when pepper plant leaves turn yellow, it can leave gardeners scratching their heads.
 There are many things that can lead to pepper leaves turning yellow.
 Let’s look at some possible reasons why your pepper plant leaves are yellow and how to fix yellow leaves on a pepper plant.

 Causes of Pepper Leaves Turning Yellow